gdg-x/hoverboard/data/sponsorship-prospectus.md

 **The platinum sponsorship package includes:**

+- Six conference registrations
+- Six workshop registrations
+- Six dinner tickets
+- Option to purchase up to four additional conference registrations at early bird rates
-- Prominent company logo, link and acknowledgement on the conference website
+- Trade table in first-choice location during the conference
-- Prominent company logo on marketing materials
-- Custom rotational slide that will be displayed in-between sessions on monitors throughout the venue
 - Acknowledgement at opening and closing sessions
-- Trade table in prominent position, access to power, WiFi (on request)
-- Six complimentary registrations for the FOSS4G-SotM conference
-- Six complimentary conference dinner tickets
-- Prominent company logo on conference memento (issued to all attendees)
+- Primary logo placement on marketing materials (e.g. on-stage conference banner, rotational sponsor slides)
+- Custom rotational slide promoting your organisation (shown on large screen in foyer and before sessions start)
+- Logo, link and 300 word blurb on the conference website
-- Option to display banner in the foyer on the workshop and community day
+- One pull-up banner (supplied by you) displayed at the workshop and community days
 - Eligibility for [OSGeo Silver sponsor status](https://www.osgeo.org/about/how-to-become-a-sponsor/) (recognition that your organisation supports open source geospatial software)

 #### **Gold**

 **The gold sponsorship package includes:**

-- Prominent company logo, link and acknowledgement on the conference website
-- Prominent company logo on marketing materials
-- Custom rotational 1/2 slide that will be displayed in-between sessions on monitors throughout the venue
+- Two conference registrations
+- Two workshop registrations
+- Two dinner tickets
+- Option to purchase up to two additional conference registrations at early bird rates
-- Half page advertisement in the conference booklet
+- Trade table during the conference (select location after Platinum sponsors)
 - Acknowledgement at opening and closing sessions
-- Trade table, access to power, WiFi (on request)
+- Logo on marketing materials (e.g. on-stage conference banner, rotational sponsor slides)
+- Custom rotational half-slide promoting your organisation (shown on large screen in foyer and before sessions start)
-- Two complimentary registrations for the FOSS4G-SotM conference
+- Logo, link and 200 word blurb on the conference website
-- Two complimentary conference dinner tickets
-- Option to display banner in the foyer on either the workshop or community day
+- One pull-up banner (supplied by you) displayed at either the workshop day or the community day
 - Eligibility for [OSGeo Bronze sponsor status](https://www.osgeo.org/about/how-to-become-a-sponsor/) (recognition that your organisation supports open source geospatial software)

 #### **Silver**

 **The silver sponsorship package includes:**

-- Company logo, link and acknowledgement on the conference website
-- Company logo on marketing materials
-- Logo displayed in-between sessions on rotational slides throughout the venue
-- Trade table, access to power, WiFi (on request)
+- One conference registration
-- One complimentary registration for the FOSS4G-SotM conference
+- One workshop registration
-- One complimentary conference dinner ticket
+- One dinner ticket
+- Option to purchase an additional conference registration at early bird rates
+- Trade table during the conference (subject to availability, select location after Gold sponsors)
+- Acknowledgement at opening and closing sessions
+- Logo on marketing materials (e.g. on-stage conference banner, rotational sponsor slides)
+- Logo, link and 100 word blurb on the conference website

 #### **Bronze**

 **The bronze sponsorship package includes:**

-- Company logo, link and acknowledgement on the conference website
+- Acknowledgement at opening and closing sessions
-- Company logo on marketing materials
+- Logo on marketing materials (e.g. on-stage conference banner, rotational sponsor slides)
-- Logo displayed in-between sessions on rotational slides throughout the venue
+- Logo with link on the conference website

 ### Good Mojo

+The open source software community runs on an economy of giving.

-The Good Mojo concept was developed in 2018 to give people and organisations the opportunity to donate whatever they can afford with the confidence that their contribution is going directly towards conference initiatives.
+The Good Mojo concept gives people and organisations the opportunity to donate whatever they can afford, with contributions directly funding diversity and accessibility initiatives.

 The types of initiatives that Good Mojo aims to support in 2019 include: